Back to: ASP.NET Core Web API Tutorials

 { "Logging": { "LogLevel": { "Default": "Information", "Microsoft.AspNetCore": "Warning" } }, "AllowedHosts": "*", "ConnectionStrings": { "DefaultConnection": "Server=LAPTOP-6P5NK25R\\SQLSERVER2022DEV;Database=MinimalAPIDB;Trusted_Connection=True;TrustServerCertificate=True;" } }

-Update the Program.cs to use EF Core and the new Employee Service.
+Update the Program.cs to use EF Core and register the Employee Repository as a Scoped service.
 So, modify the Program class as follows.
-We are also registering the Employee Service as Scoped instead of Singleton.

 Add Migrations and Update Database: